MethodExists/mongo-driver/README.md

 it removes a single document from database, _id must be provided

 ### Params
-  -collection   <string> collection name
+- collection   *string* collection name
-  -document     <object> key/value pair where key is field name, it must have _id field.
+- document     *object* key/value pair where key is field name, it must have _id field.

 ### Returns
-  -promise of
-    -count      <number> 1 if record was removed
+- promise of count *number* (1 if record was removed)

 ### Basic usage
 ```
 db.removeSingle(